sushant00/NSS/Assignment4/README.rst

 - a user cannot pass wrong uids to create_group
 - same user cannot be added multiple times to the same group
 - wrong commands, arguments or inputs are gracefully handled, e.g. group_invite is both required args are checked
+- In group_invite_accept, it is checked if accepting was invited
 - users entering wrong credential are not allowed to connect
 - server and client may exit abruptly and this is gracefully handled on both sides
 - only limited number of users can connect at a time